CAST Equality, Diversity, and Inclusion Plan

 Introduction

-The Centre for Climate Change and Social Transformations (CAST) is a collaboration between Bath (the Lead University), Cardiff, Manchester, York, and East Anglia Universities, and the charity Climate Outreach.
+The Centre for Climate Change and Social Transformations (CAST) is a partnership between the University of Bath (the Lead University), Cardiff University, the University of Manchester, the University of East Anglia, and the charity Climate Outreach.
 CAST is funded by the UK Economic and Social Research Council (ESRC).
 The Centre aims to be a global hub for understanding the profound societal changes required to address climate change, and does so by working collaboratively across the social sciences and with non-academic partners.
 Achieving this aim requires developing solutions that are fair and involves diverse groups to ensure a sustainable future that benefits everyone.

 The CAST Equality, Diversity, and Inclusion (EDI) Plan embodies the principles of Respect, Equality, Diversity, Inclusivity and Transparency in all of CAST’s activities – both internally within the Centre and externally in its engagement with stakeholders and the public.
 We believe everyone has a right to be treated with dignity and respect, and to be provided with equal opportunities to flourish in an environment that enables them to do so.
 Our aim is to foster an inclusive culture that is fair, values diversity, and maintains a working and social environment in which the rights and dignity of our staff, students, and stakeholders are respected.
 We recognise that many people face structural inequalities and that to address these, proactive and targeted support is needed to help level the playing field.